pets-oss/pets-back/README.md

 ## D. Log DB queries (usually for debugging)

 Add `command: ["postgres", "-c", "log_statement=all", "-c", "log_destination=stderr"]` to docker-compose.yml under `db` configuration

+## E. Common Issues

+### Docker backend image doesnt start with docker-compose

+Usually happens when new node modules are added. `npm install` is done on dockerfile build.
+To solve:
+1. Remove the previously compiled docker image `docker image rm pets-back_gis-backend`.
+2. Run `docker-compose up -d`.
+This will force the dockerfile to be recompiled without cache

 ---